Triplets for Causation & Sequential Action Graphs

 (1) Unlike in formal logic, in modal logic there is an additional dependent relation between cause and effect, the 'conterfactual dependence'.
 If Z is not also counterfactually dependent on X, there is no transitivity according to most logicians.
 If not, we call it sequential action.

 (2) Embedding an SVG image in a node is possible, but if that SVG also contains an image, the browser won't see it.
 Besides that technical problem, there is also an epistemological argument not to do so.
 Between different scientific disciplines there is always an unruly zone where rules and terminology are incompatible.
 For example, while redundancy is seen as positive in ecology, redundancy in logic and information theory are to avoid.
 Ditto for metereology and climate science, between biology and sociology, and so on.
+This is due to different abstaction levels and different time scales.
 There is also absolutely no intention to abolish the disciplines, but rather to cooperate across the boundaries of the disciplines.

 In a node you can link to an explanatory text file (HTML or XML) in which you can embed an EDAG graph.
 The advantage of that solution is that you can make clear what the connection is between the two logical layers and where the boundaries are for each logical layer.
 You wil find an example of such an imbedding in the upper node of this EDAG.